Pedro1Torres/Flixster/README.md

 # Flixster
-Flix  Flix is an app that allows users to browse movies from the The Movie Database API.
+Flix  Flix is an app that allows users to browse movies from the The Movie Database API. from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
-# Flix
-Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ---